NVIDIA/deepops/docs/slurm-perf-cluster.md

 1. Install a supported operating system on all nodes.

    Install a supported operating system on all servers utilizing the [DGXie](/docs/dgxie-container.md) provisioning container, via a 3rd-party solution (i.e. [MAAS](https://maas.io/), [Foreman](https://www.theforeman.org/)), or server BMC/console.

+   NOTE: During OS installation, it is ideal if the identical user/password is configured.
+Otherwise, follow step 4 below to create an idential user across all nodes in the cluster.

 2. Set up your provisioning machine.